-An air permeability test bed was designed and built for measuring the through-plane permeability, see Figure 2.
-The high pressure air was supplied by a high pressure air tank and controlled using a digital air pressure regulator; the output pressure of the air regulator valve was set to 6 psi during all experiments.
-Two aluminum blocks were machined and drilled with a 25mm diameter hole.
+digital air pressure regulator; the output pressure of the air regulator valve was set to 6 psi during all experiments.
+Two aluminum blocks were machined and drilled with a 25 mm diameter hole.
 The blocks were used as sample holders and GDL samples were sandwiched between the blocks.
 An O-ring was used between the two aluminum blocks to prevent air leakage from the test section.
 The up and down stream air flow were connected to a differential pressure transducer, PX277-01D5V, supplied by Omega (Omega Inc., Laval, QC, Canada).
 The pressure transducer was connected to a PC, using a DAQ purchased from Omega (Omega Inc., Laval, QC, Canada), where the pressure drop values were recorded.
 The accuracy of the pressure transducer was 1% of its full scale measuring range (0-1 inch of water).
 The air flow rate passing through tested GDLs was measured using a flow meter provided by Omega (Omega Inc., Laval, QC, Canada).
-The accuracy and the range of the air flow meter was 3% and 0-10 lpm, respectively.
+The accuracy and the range of the air flow meter were 3% and 0-10 lpm, respectively.